 Differentiating Delirium from Look-Alike Conditions

 Delirium can be mistaken for dementia or for psychiatric diseases such as schizophrenia.
+Hypoactive delirium is often confused with depression.
 Certain rare forms of epilepsy can also closely resemble delirium.
 However, in epilepsy there is usually a history of seizures before the episode of sudden confusion.

 Delirium and dementia share several characteristics that often make it hard to tell them apart.
 For example, both syndromes involve memory loss and language difficulties.
 Also, since dementia greatly increases the risk of delirium, they commonly occur at the same time.